MetOffice/CDDS/docs/operational_procedure/cmip6.md

     ```bash
     ls -d ~/cylc-run/cdds_<model_id>_<experiment_id>_<variant_label>_* | xargs cylc clean -y
     ```
-    which should find and clear all suites associated with the model, experiment and variant label specified.
+    which should find and clear all workflows associated with the model, experiment and variant label specified.

+    !!! note
+        The pattern of the workflows can differ.
+You can find the pattern in the request configuration (`workflow_basename`).

 3. Update and close the *CDDS operational simulation ticket*